harvardinformatics/snakemake-workshop/run/run.md

 ## Rulegraphs and DAGs

-Snakemake can also display the outline of a workflow in graph format by printing out the **rulegraph**, which just displays how the rules are connected to each other, or the **DAG**, which stands for directed acyclic graph and shows how each individual task is connected.
+Snakemake can also display the outline of a workflow in visual format by printing out the **rulegraph**, which just displays how the rules are connected to each other, or the **DAG**, which stands for **directed acyclic graph** and shows how each individual task is connected.
 In the context of our demo, the rulegraph displays the rules while the DAG displays the rules *per sample*.

 Let's generate both to see the difference.